stared/jekyll-blog-pre-2022/_posts/2016/2016-12-30-why-do-word2vec-analogies-work.markdown

 $$ PMI(a, b) = \log \left[ \frac{P(a,b)}{P(a)P(b)} \right] = \log \left[ \frac{P(a|b)}{P(a)} \right].$$

 Its direct interpretation is how much more likely we get a pair than if it were [at random](https://en.wikipedia.org/wiki/Independence_(probability_theory)).
-Logarithm makes it easier to work with [words appearing at frequencies](https://en.wiktionary.org/wiki/Wiktionary:Frequency_lists/) of different orders of magnitude.
+The logarithm makes it easier to work with [words appearing at frequencies](https://en.wiktionary.org/wiki/Wiktionary:Frequency_lists/) of different orders of magnitude.
 We can approximate PMI as a scalar product:

 $$ PMI(a, b) = \vec{v}_a \cdot \vec{v}_b, $$